kvn1338/reconductor/README.md

-# reconductor - conducting your recon
+# reconductor

-A modular, queue-based network scanner that efficiently parallelizes nmap and nuclei scans with automatic state management and resumability.
+> **Orchestrate your reconnaissance like a symphony** 🎵

+Fast, parallel network scanning with nmap and nuclei.
+Automatically resumes, intelligently queues, never loses progress.

 ## Features